Pratyush-Avi/Django-Project/README.md

 # Django-Project
 There are two project based on beginner level.
-The first project is based on scientific calculator and the other project is based on Voting poll.
+The first project is based on simple Mathematical calculator and the other project is based on Voting poll based on programming languages.

 <br>
 <b>How to run project</b>